Angel-Ozz/ToDoList-Back/README.md

-Just install maven and have Java 21 and when running dont run it on the main carpet, do cd /toDoList and the run mvn spring-boot:run
+Just install maven 3.8 or hhigher and have Java 21 and when running dont run it on the main carpet, do cd /toDoList, mvn clean install and finally run mvn spring-boot:run